-TORONTO, Dec.
-10, 2014 /CNW/ - This holiday season, Insurance Bureau of Canada (IBC) is providing Ontarians with some safe driving tips.
+HALIFAX, Dec.
+10, 2014 /CNW/ - This holiday season, Insurance Bureau of Canada (IBC) is providing Atlantic Canadians with some important safe driving tips.

 IBC's top 10 tips for a safe holiday season on the roads are: